ponsoc/sqlite-data-generator/README.md

     - `TEXT DEFAULT 'Hello' CHECK(columnName <> 'World')`
     - `FOREIGN KEY(columnName) REFERENCES tableName(columnName)`.
 Use this format to create a foreign key constraint.
 Omit the `name` property when using this format.
 Add `FOREIGN KEY` constraints to the end of the table definition.
 Note that the field itself still needs to be added to the table definition.
 Make sure to order the tables in the configuration so that the referenced table is created first.

+  - `generator`: A function with the signature `(variables, row) -> value`.
+The function is evaluated for each row generated.
+The variables contains the variables defined in the table configuration.
+The row contains the row data when generating rows based on the source table.

-- `rows`: The number of rows to generate for the table or a function with the signature `(tableName, fields) -> db.eachRow("sourceTable", tableName, fields)` Where `db` is a instance of the `SQLiteDataGenerator` class.
-This will generate rows based on the rows of the source table.
+- `rows`: The number of rows to generate for the table or an object with the following properties:

+  - `sourceTable`: The name of the source table to generate rows from.
 The source table must be defined before the table that uses it.
+  - `filter`: A string that can be used to filter the rows of the source table.
+The filter is a SQL WHERE clause without the WHERE keyword.

 For an example configuration see the `config/tables.js` file.